Actaviaz/azure-terraform/Readme.md

 This process should take around **10-15** minutes.

 ## Accessing Jenkins
-To access your Jenkins server Web UI, open the browser on http://<Jenkins FQDN>:8080.
+To access your Jenkins server Web UI, open the browser on http:// < Jenkins FQDN > :8080.

 The first step you have to do is to create an Admin Account and add the base plugins.